The Complete Guide to Writing a Book Proposal

 To sculpt your proposal into its best self, we've recruited the aid of the top developmental editors on our marketplace — and provided a book proposal template for you.

 Now, this guide and the book proposal template complement one another, so you’ve got two ways to go about this.
 If you’d like to refer back to the template as you read this guide, you can go ahead and download it in the Book Proposal Template section.
-Or you can read the guide top-to-bottom and understand the whole process before checking out the book proposal template.
-Both methods will enable a better understanding of the proposal-writing process.

 What is a book proposal?